 Historically, the Company has consumed cash from operations.
-We had negative cash flow from operations of approximately \$41.9 million during fiscal 2008.
+We had negative cash flow from operations of approximately \$21.1 million for the three months ended December 31, 2008.
 We have managed our liquidity situation through a series of cost reduction initiatives, capital markets transactions and the sale of assets.
-We currently have approximately \$79.2 million in working capital as of September 30, 2008.
+We had approximately \$75.4 million in working capital as of December 31, 2008.
 The global credit market crisis has had a dramatic effect on the markets we serve and has created a substantially more difficult business environment for us.
 We do not believe it is likely that these adverse economic conditions, and their effect on the technology industry, will improve significantly in the near term, notwithstanding the unprecedented intervention by the U.S. and other governments in the global banking and financial systems.